library-data-platform/ldlite/MIGRATING.md

-# Migrating a newer version of LDLite
+# Migrating to a newer version of LDLite

 LDLite follows the [Semantic Versioning](https://semver.org/).
 For the most part, it should be safe to upgrade LDLite to the latest MINOR and PATCH versions.